 So far, the Gorge Road has only been completed to the head of the Reid’s Creek Falls, and a bridge now needs to be erected over the creek so that the road can continue to the Sphinx.
 This is estimated to cost around £250, chiefly in labor.
 It will end up costing substantially more and take another 12 years to complete! |

-The Billson brothers Border United Co-operative Breweries Ltd. is liquidated and sold to their good friend Albert Michael Zwar, who renames it Murray Breweries in August 1915 (see document above) and takes the name of one of Alfred ‘Bosher’ Billson’s popular products and creates the Melbourne-based soft-drink company Ecks Pty.
+The Billson brothers Border United Co-operative Breweries Ltd. are liquidated and sold to their good friend Albert Michael Zwar, who will rename it Murray Breweries in August 1915 (see document above).
+Murray Breweries will take the name of one of Alfred ‘Bosher’ Billson’s popular products – ‘Ecks’ (aka X) – and create the Melbourne-based soft-drink company Ecks Pty.
 Ltd. (bottle samples below).
 Albert Michael Zwar is known as the unofficial ‘King of Beechworth’ and is bestowed the nickname of ‘Big Fella’.
 He quickly begins restructuring Murray Breweries, closing the Tallangatta factory by the end of 1914 and selling the Albury brewery (which no longer brews due to poor water quality) in 1920.
 However, Murray Breweries in Beechworth continues to operate successfully, selling Ecks, cordials and various aerated waters within an 80 kilometre radius of Beechworth.

 The Billsons and the Zwars always have a good, if competitive, relationship.
 There is an annual cricket match between the two companies for many years and the Zwar Bros Pty Ltd annual Christmas party is always well stocked with an extensive range of Billson’s beverages! |